States that Offer Tuition-Free College Programs

 The College Bound Scholarship is a last dollar program to cover the average tuition (at public rates to eligible Washington state institutions).
 It also covers some fees and a small book allowance for income-eligible students.
 Students must plan well in advance for this program, which requires enrollment during 8th grade.
 To be eligible, a student must work hard in school, remain a good citizen and successfully apply to a higher education institution when he or she graduates.

 Additional Requirements: To be eligible, students must demonstrate financial need on the FAFSA.
 Students must also sign and complete an application to join the program during the 8th grade.

 State-wide tuition free college programs can be a tremendous resource for many families, but they aren’t the only options out there.
 Some states offer smaller scale programs for students going to specific community colleges, or graduating from specific high schools, or even living in certain cities.
 Check our post No-Loan Colleges: What They Are and a Complete List for more information about college-specific financial opportunities aid to cover full tuition costs.
 You can find more information about these and other programs from admissions officers or your guidance counselor.
-For even more help locating resources to help pay for college or understanding college costs, call today or subscribe to our email list online.
+For even more help locating resources to help pay for college or understanding college costs, subscribe to our email list online.

 Curious about your chances of acceptance to your dream school?
 Our free chancing engine takes into account your GPA, test scores, extracurriculars, and other data to predict your odds of acceptance at over 500 colleges across the U.S. We’ll also let you know how you stack up against other applicants and how you can improve your profile.
 Sign up for your free CollegeVine account today to get started!